UpdateHub/updatehub/README.md

 ## License

-UpdateHub Linux Agent is licensed under the GPLv2.
-See [COPYING](COPYING) for the full license text.
+UpdateHub Linux Agent is licensed under the Apache-2.0.
+See [LICENSE](LICENSE) for the full license text.

 ## Getting in touch